US Flag

 Who was Kilroy?

 Although no one knows the exact origin of the phrase “Kilroy Was Here” there are several theories.
-The most believable is that it was created indirectly by shipyard inspector James J. Kilroy.
+The one I find most believable is that it was created indirectly by shipyard inspector James J. Kilroy.
 According to the story he scrawled it on every single piece of equipment he inspected.
-This sounds like just the thing a soldier would see and carry into theater and scratch down as a graffiti.
+This sounds like just the thing a soldier would see, carry into theater, and scratch down as a graffiti to throw a jab at the chain of command.
 It was, after all, a mark that the area had been inspected.
 But in all fairness even that origin story is unconfirmed and the myth of Kilroy is stronger than the substance.

 National World War II Memorial in Washington, D.C. – Photo National Park Service

-The accompanying drawing of Kilroy is also unclear but is European in origin.
-The original drawing is usually accredited to British cartoonist George Edward Chatterton, 1938 but even that is up for debate.
-In any case, Kilroy’s original name at that time was most likely “Chad”.
-The image and phrase eventually merged during WWII.
+That might explain the origin of the phrase but not necessarily the cartoonish drawing accompanying it.
+Unfortunately, it seems that the accompanying drawing of Kilroy is also unclear but is almost certainly European in origin.
+The original drawing is frequently accredited to British cartoonist George Edward Chatterton, 1938 and Kilroy’s original name at that time was most likely Chad.

 Chad was a piece of graffiti that was often accompanied by a phrase showing surprise at certain things not being present.
 He was most prevalent within Europe during rationing and food shortages with phrases like “Wot, no bread?”